tedd/Tedd.Profiler/README.md

 Calculating sample average time is done by keeping history of each record added.
 ProfilerOptions has parameters for cleaning up excess or expires items.

 During Cleanup() all excess items are removed from history and subtracted from global numbers.
-Cleanup() is run when you pull numbers (GetValue() or GetText()), you can also run it manually if you don't pull statistics so often but write a lot of samples.
+Cleanup() is run on every sample, as well as when you pull numbers (GetValue() or GetText()).

+You can set it to manual by setting AutoCleanup = false in ProfilerOptions.
+If you do that and you sample a lot of samples then it is important to run Cleanup() manually on the Profiler instance regularly, or sample history will fill up infinitely until cleaned by GetValue() or GetText().

-If you are looking for operations per second then keeping a maximum history of 100 records and 2 000 ms may be enough.
+Tip: If you are looking for operations per second then keeping a maximum history of 100 records and 2 000 ms may be enough, there is usually no need for very large ranges.

 ```c#
 var profiler = new Profiler(new ProfilerOptions(ProfilerType.SampleAverageTimeMs), "Test");